 Seven Were Saved (March 28, 1947)

-Released on March 28, 1947: A plane carrying a Japanese war prisoner with his guards, a newleywed couple, an amnesiac and others crashes into the sea, and eight surviviors try to escape death on the wild sea.
+Released on March 28, 1947: (running time 1 hour and 12 minutes) A plane carrying a Japanese war prisoner with his guards, a newleywed couple, an amnesiac and others crashes into the sea, and eight surviviors try to escape death on the wild sea.

 Directed by William H. Pine